-Both the federal and provincial governments have enacted legislation, regulations, policies and guidelines that affect industry on environmental matters such as pollution or contamination of the air, land and water, toxic substances, hazardous wastes, and transportation of dangerous goods and spills.
+Both the federal and provincial governments have enacted legislation, regulations, policies and guidelines that affect industry on environmental matters such as pollution or contamination of the air, land and water, toxic substances, hazardous wastes, greenhouse gas emissions, spills, and transportation of dangerous goods.
 In addition, there are requirements for approvals and environmental impact assessments in many areas affecting both the public and private sectors.